Hengyue Liang (梁恒岳)

 My name is Hengyue, currently a 5th-year Ph.D. student in Department of Electrical Engineering, University of Minnesota, Twin Cities, USA.
 I'm grateful to be advised by Prof. Ju Sun.

-Before coming to UMN, I have earned a Master's Degree in Electrical Engineering at Chalmers University of Technology, Sweden, and a Bachelor's Degree in Electrical Engineering at Shanghai Jiao Tong University, China.
+Before studying at UMN, I earned a Master's Degree in Electrical Engineering at Chalmers University of Technology, Sweden, and a Bachelor's Degree in Electrical Engineering at Shanghai Jiao Tong University, China.

 News